danielweidman/pixmob-ir-reverse-engineering/README.md

 - [@IvanR3D](https://github.com/IvanR3D) has created a webpage interface for controlling bracelets without running any Python code locally (by having one's browser connect directly to the Arduino)
 - [@nb-programmer](https://github.com/nb-programmer) has a nice [CLI](https://github.com/danielweidman/pixmob-ir-reverse-engineering/pull/47) program for interacting with the bracelets (via Arduino)

+#### Update (2025)
+- A lot of really cool things have been done in the community with PixMob!
+- Most significantly, [jamesw343](https://github.com/jamesw343) has discovered pretty much the full IR protocol encoding via MCU dumping and code analysis.
+See [here](https://github.com/jamesw343/PixMob_IR)!
 ## Instructions

 There are a few different options for how to control your own bracelets using the code in this repository.